agougousis/taxonomy-system/README.md

 * jsTree - Tree widget for jQuery (https://github.com/mbraak/jqTree)
 * Bootstrap CSS Framework (http://getbootstrap.com/)

+## Caching

+The application is configured to use memcached but you can change that through /config/cache.php .
+You can also completely disable the caching by changing the 'disable_caching' parameter to true.

 ## Taxonomic rules enforced by the system

 | New name belongs to        | Its parent can be  |